gbiggs/pykg-config/README.txt

 Package paths
 -------------

-If a hard-coded package search path has been provided (see below), then only that path is searched for .pc files.
-Otherwise, paths are searched in this
-order:
+Paths are searched in this order:

 1. All paths listed in the PKG_CONFIG_PATH environment variable.
 2. All paths listed in the PKG_CONFIG_LIBDIR environment variable, if set.
-   Otherwise, all paths in ${prefix}/lib[64]/pkgconfig/ and
-   ${prefix}/share/pkgconfig/, where ${prefix} is a system prefix (typically this will be /usr/).
-3. On Windows, the registry keys HKEY_CURRENT_USER\Software\pkg-config\PKG_CONFIG_PATH and HKEY_LOCAL_MACHINE\Software\pkg-config\PKG_CONFIG_PATH.
+3. (Windows only) The registry keys HKEY_CURRENT_USER\Software\pkg-config\PKG_CONFIG_PATH and HKEY_LOCAL_MACHINE\Software\pkg-config\PKG_CONFIG_PATH.
 For both of these, paths should be set as values of the key.
 The value name has no meaning to pkg-config; use it for your own reference.
 The value type must be REG_SZ (a string), and the data should be a single path.
+4. All paths listed in the --with-pc-path option when setup.py is executed, if set.
+Otherwise, all paths in ${prefix}/lib[64]/pkgconfig/ and
+   ${prefix}/share/pkgconfig/, where ${prefix} is a system prefix (typically this will be /usr/).

 If you are using Windows, I recommend you add paths to PKG_CONFIG_PATH.
 This is the easiest place to add paths to and the easiest to check for errors.
 Google